-Author has written 13 stories for Anime X-overs, Ninja Turtles, Bionicle, Pokémon, Animaniacs, Superman, Cheaper by the Dozen, Digimon, Captain America, Sonic the Hedgehog, and My Little Pony.
+Author has written 14 stories for Anime X-overs, Ninja Turtles, Bionicle, Pokémon, Animaniacs, Superman, Cheaper by the Dozen, Digimon, Captain America, Sonic the Hedgehog, My Little Pony, and Fire Emblem.

 Hi, I'm comicfan616, but you can call me CF. Some things about me: